zerosonesfun/awesome-recruiting/README.md

 **[`^        back to top        ^`](#)**

-Add to this awesome-list.
-Create a discussion under the [Show and tell](https://github.com/zerosonesfun/awesome-recruiting/discussions/categories/show-and-tell) topic.
-If a link is broken or you want to correct a description, [submit an issue](https://github.com/zerosonesfun/awesome-recruiting/issues).
+Add to or edit this awesome-list, [submit an issue](https://github.com/zerosonesfun/awesome-recruiting/issues).
+Or, if you know how, a pull request.

 ## License